ibm-cloud-docs/cis/rate-limiting.md

    ```
    {: codeblock}

-The following example shows how to create an entry point and rate-limiting rule with Terraform:
+The following example shows how to create an entrypoint and rate-limiting rule with Terraform:

 ```terraform
 resource ibm_cis_ruleset_entrypoint_version test {